-August 1, 2018 commemorates the 50th anniversary of the National Flood Insurance Act of 1968.
+August 1, 2018, commemorates the 50th anniversary of the National Flood Insurance Act of 1968.
 The Act was motivated by the devastating loss of life and property by Hurricane Betsy in 1965 and created the National Flood Insurance Program (NFIP).
-Since then, the program has aimed to reduce the impact of flooding on private and public structures by providing affordable insurance to property owners, renters, and businesses as well as by encouraging communities to adopt and enforce floodplain management regulations.
+Since then, the program has aimed to reduce the impact of flooding on private and public structures by providing affordable insurance to property owners, renters and businesses, as well as by encouraging communities to adopt and enforce floodplain management regulations.

-- We know from experience that individuals and businesses recover quicker and more fully with flood insurance than those without.
+- We know from experience individuals and businesses recover quicker and more fully with flood insurance than those without.
 Following Hurricane Harvey, the average Individual Assistance grant from FEMA was $4,000, while the average NFIP claim payment in the same county was $110,000 on average.

 For more information, visit www.FloodSmart.gov.